Twisted Knots and the Perturbed Alexander Invariant: Contracting tangle Markov chains

 The following two propositions show contracting is a natural operation---the first shows that it preserves expected values. \begin{prop} The Green's function of $D/U$,

 is well-defined for all $T \in \C$ in an open neighborhood of $1$.
 For all $s,t \in \mathcal{S}(D/U) \subset \mathcal{S}(D)$,

 \end{prop}

 \begin{proof} The proof of \cite[Theorem A]{ltw98} tells us the Green's function $g_{D/U}$ is well defined provided $D/U$ satisfies the following condition: when $T = 1$, the value $a_{circ}(q)$ of any cycle $q$ in $D/U$ must be $0$.
-This condition certainly holds for $D$: since $D$ has no closed components, any cycle contains at least one ``jump'' at a crossing.
+This condition certainly holds for $D$---since $D$ has no closed components, any cycle contains at least one ``jump'' at a crossing.
 When $T = 1$, as the previous section discusses, no jumps occur.
-Given this, it is not difficult to check that the condition holds for $D/U$ as well.
-We leave some details to the reader.
-Given a cycle $q$ in $D/U$, we can use \Cref{def:cmc} to write $a_\text{circ}(q)$ as a (possibly infinite) sum
+Given this, it is not difficult to check that the condition holds for $D/U$ as well, and we leave the details of this to the reader.